-Abstract-This paper introduces a Mobile Video Quality Prediction (MVQP) project for Long Term Evolution (LTE).
+Abstract-A novel method for Mobile Video Quality Prediction (MVQP) for Long Term Evolution (LTE) is introduced.
 The MVQP aims to predict the quality of streaming video service over user datagram protocol (UDP) in LTE cellular networks.
+The MVQP measures cellular network parameters using only smart phone and eliminates the need for expensive LTE receivers.
+The MVQP prediction achieved high correlations with the human subjective Mean Opinion Score (MOS) testing.

-In this study, 100 subjects evaluated video quality using smart phones based on the ITU-T P.910 recommendation.
-Collected data of subjective ratings were analyzed and used to compute the Mean Opinion Score (MOS).
+The study presents the results 100 subjective video quality evaluations using smart phones and based on the ITU-T P.910 recommendation.
 The MOS was compared with packet loss results showing how these quantities are related to each other and how they impact the final video quality rating.
-This paper explains Phase 1 of the MVQP project.
+This paper explains Phase 1 and 2 of the MVQP project.